31 May 2023

 10. Other Taxes

-In cases where the recipient is a Swiss resident, the withholding tax is refunded, if the relevant income is properly declared for the purpose of the income taxation.
-The tax is designed to encourage domestic taxpayers to declare their investment income.
-For non-resident taxpayers, the withholding tax represents a final tax burden.
-A partial or total refund is granted only based on a double tax treaty concluded between Switzerland and the country of residence of the recipient of the income.
+In case the recipient is the beneficial owner of the income and a Swiss resident, the withholding tax will be refunded, provided that the relevant income is duly reported in the income tax return.
+The purpose of the withholding tax is to encourage domestic taxpayers to declare their investment income.
+For non-resident taxpayers, no refund is generally available and the withholding tax constitutes a final tax burden.
+However, a partial or full refund may be granted based on a double tax treaty concluded between Switzerland and the recipient’s country of residence.

 Value-Added Tax (VAT)